 Some moms put me to shame with the thought, care, and time they put into building their kid’s Easter baskets.
 I’m too tired and busy for that Pinterest-y stuff.
 Besides, looking back on my childhood, I have very fond memories of the Easter baskets my mom put together.
 I have NO memory of what was in them or how they looked other than CANDY, CANDY, CANDY!
 That’s all kids really care about, right?

 In previous years, I’ve just bought baskets, candy, and a bunch of trinkets in a hurried trip to the Dollar Tree.
 This year, I’m not even leaving the house.
-I’m going to order awesome, pre-filled Easter baskets with Amazon Prime and have it arrive on my doorstep, ready to go, in two days.
+I’m going to order awesome, pre-filled Easter baskets with Amazon Prime and have them arrive on my doorstep, ready to go, in two days.
 Just a few options are below.
-(These are affiliate links.
-If you buy through these links, we make a small commission.)

 Easter Mom Hacks for Easter Dinner